Reever Knot

 How to Tie the Crabber’s Knot or Crossed Running Knot The Crabber’s Knot also known as the Crossed Running Knot, is relatively easy to tie.
 Once you have created your first loop, you then lock that loop in place by … Continue reading →

-How to Tie the Non Jam Heaving Line Yes, there is such a thing as a Non Jam Heaving Line Knot.
-The knot itself is slightly bulkier than a normal Heaving Line Knot, but is does have the advantage that … Continue reading →
+How to Tie the Non Jam Heaving Line Knot Yes, there is such a thing as a Non Jam Heaving Line Knot.
+The knot itself is slightly bulkier than a normal Heaving Line Knot, but is does have the advantage … Continue reading →

 How to Tie French Hitching or French Whipping French Hitching is a very simple but decorative way of covering an object.
 French Whipping can also be used to whip the end of a rope to prevent it from fraying or … Continue reading →